ValdezFOmar/.dotfiles/notes/installation-guide.md

 > For the full documentation see the [Arch Wiki: Installation guide](https://wiki.archlinux.org/title/Installation_guide).

-> Use the `less` conmmand for scrolling through a large command output.
+> Use the `less` command for scrolling through a large command output.

 ## Set the console keyboard layout and font